Doherty-inspired '˜Gate claim derby victory

 The opening score of the day arrived when the visitors gave away an early penalty following a powerful ‘Gate scrum and Doherty kicked the home side into a 3-0 lead.

 This scenario was effectively repeated on a further three occasions to make the score 12-0 after 25 minutes.

 Local rivals Wharfedale only made it into the home 22 twice in the first period, but managed to score a try on each occasion.

-A mix-up in the Cockerels’ midfield turned possession over to the away side and they set up a strong drive from which Josh Burridge powered over to score.
+A mix-up in the home midfield turned possession over to the away side and they set up a strong drive from which Josh Burridge powered over to score.

-A fifth Doherty penalty followed but ‘Gate were then penalised for a high tackle, Wharfedale won the attacking line-out and Ian Larkin drove over and touched down to reduce the arrears at 15-10 at the break.
+A fifth Doherty penalty followed but ‘Gate were then penalised for a high tackle, Wharfedale won the attacking line-out and Ian Larkin drove over to score and reduce the arrears to 15-10 at the break.

 Shortly after the resumption, injuries to the visitors’ front row led to the match going to uncontested scrums and Jamie Guy danced through for a converted try to put the Skipton club 17-15 ahead.

 The uncontested scrums led to much more possession for Wharfedale, but the ‘Gate pack gradually took control in the loose.